HERA-Team/librarian/docs/Searching.md

 `size-greater-than`, and `size-in-range` — among others — that match files whose `size` attributes have the specified characteristics.

-The Librarian provides different user interfaces depending on whether you’re searching for file or observations, and different kinds of clauses are available depending on what kind of thing your searching for.
+The Librarian provides different user interfaces depending on what kind of item you’re searhing for, and different kinds of clauses are available depending on what kind of thing your searching for.
 The results can be presented in different ways, too, depending on what you’re looking for.

 ## Generic search clauses